Maxwell Jacob Friedman: Championship reigns (2024–present)

-On the March 12 episode of Dynamite, MJF was offered by MVP to join The Hurt Syndicate, but would be rejected by members Bobby Lashley and Shelton Benjamin two weeks later.
-Over the next following weeks, MJF would continue to attempt to join the group by attempting to impress Lashley and Benjamin by offering various gifts and assisting the duo in retaining their AEW World Tag Team Championships on April 6 at Dynasty against The Learning Tree (Big Bill and Bryan Keith), but would continue to be rejected.
+In March 2025, MJF started a storyline with The Hurt Syndicate where he would to attempt to join the group by attempting to impress Lashley and Benjamin by offering various gifts and assisting the duo in retaining their AEW World Tag Team Championships on April 6 at Dynasty against The Learning Tree (Big Bill and Bryan Keith), but would continue to be rejected.
 However, after viciously attacking Top Flight (Dante Martin and Darius Martin) on the May 7 episode of the Dynamite, MJF was accepted into the group the following week at Dynamite: Beach Break with an official contract signing being held the week after.
 MJF then began a feud with CMLL's Místico, leading to a match at Grand Slam Mexico on June 18, where MJF hit Místico with a low blow, causing a disqualification.
 After the match, MJF continued to attack Místico and unmasked him.
-On July 2 at Dynamite 300, MJF won a four-way match to earn the number two entrant in the Casino Gauntlet match at All In: Texas on July 12 and would go on to win the match at the event, earning a shot at the AEW World Championship at any time he wants.
-After All In: Texas, MJF was kicked out of The Hurt Syndicate due to his selfish attitude on the August 6 episode of Dynamite after weeks of tension.
+On July 2 at Dynamite 300, MJF won a four-way match to earn the number two entrant in the Casino Gauntlet match at All In on July 12 and would go on to win the match at the event, earning a shot at the AEW World Championship at any time he wants.
+After All In: Texas, MJF was kicked out of The Hurt Syndicate on the August 6 episode of Dynamite.

-On August 13 episode of Dynamite, MJF was tricked by AEW World Champion "Hangman" Adam Page into executing his Casino Gauntlet Contract for the title at Forbidden Door.
-However, on the August 20 episode of Dynamite, MJF had kidnapped Mark Briscoe with help from Ricochet and Gates of Agony.
-Threatening to burn Briscoe, MJF made Page agree their title match will happen without MJF's contract being used and that the title can change hands on count-out or disqualification.
-At Forbidden Door on August 24, MJF was unsuccessful against Page for the AEW World Championship, and due to his actions he must give one week of advance notice in executing his contract moving forward.
-After Forbidden Door, MJF continued to feud with Mark Briscoe, which ended at All Out on September 20, where MJF was defeated by Briscoe in a Tables 'n' Tacks match.
-After All Out, MJF went on hiatus in order to film Violent Night 2.